squid-cache/squid-cache.github.io/ConfigExamples/Reverse/OutlookWebAccess.rst

  (!) an apparent bug in Squid-3.1 means that SquidConf:https_port may also need to use the '''connection-auth=off''' option for now.

+== Troubleshooting ==
+=== OWA works but ActiveSync fails ===

+Windows Phone says '''"Connection error.
+Try again later."''' and current status shows {{{"Unable to connect.
+Retrying."}}}
+## private: NokiaE70/3.00(50)MailforExchange

+PROBLEM:
+  The device sending '''Expect: 100-continue''' HTTP/1.1 headers, but being unable to retry correctly when presented with the '''417''' response.

+SOLUTION:
+  [[Squid-2.7]] and [[Squid-3.1]] offer the SquidConf:ignore_expect_100 directive to skip the 417 and wait for the client to resume.
+There are potential DoS side effects to its use, please avoid unless you must.

+  [[Squid-3.2]] supports the HTTP/1.1 feature these clients depend on.
+This problem will not occur there.

 == See also ==

  * [[http://support.microsoft.com/?scid=kb%3Ben-us%3B327800&x=17&y=16]] - "How to configure SSL Offloading for Outlook Web Access in Exchange 2000 Server and in Exchange Server 2003"